Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Parks and Recreation Commission may designate specific areas within parks for public operation of remote-controlled aircraft.
-Professional operators holding FAA Remote Pilot Certificate may obtain permit for cinematography, news-gathering, or other authorized professional activities.
+Parks and Recreation Commission and Office of Operations may designate certain areas in parks for operation of remote-controlled aircraft.
+Professional operators certified by the FAA may obtain a permit for professional activities (cinematography, news-gathering, other authorized work).
+Otherwise, remote-controlled aircraft prohibited in parks and recreational facilities.

 Restrictions